jhunkeler/astroconda/source/faq.rst

 IRAF is an extremely large software package.
 Not every developer or scientist requires it.

-If you wish to use IRAF, simply install it:
+If you wish to use IRAF, simply install it :

-``conda install -n iraf27 python=2.7 iraf && source activate iraf27``
+``conda create -n iraf27 python=2.7 iraf pyraf stsci && source activate iraf27``

+If you are already using AstroConda under a Python 2 environment, you may simply install IRAF/PyRAF into that environment:

+``conda install -n astroconda iraf pyraf``

 Why is IRAF/PyRAF less functional under Python 3?
 =================================================